gofrontier-com/sheriff/README.rst

 Role configuration files reference one or more rulesets at the required scopes.

 !!!Important!!!
 Please note that role management policies are **not** inherited from parent scopes.
-This is by design in Microsoft Entra ID PIM and cannot be changed.
+This is by design in Microsoft Entra PIM and cannot be changed.
 Overriding the default role management policy for a given role at a particular scope must be done by referencing one or more rulesets at that exact scope.